Mortar (weapon): Spigot mortar

 A spigot mortar consists mainly of a solid rod or spigot, onto which a hollow tube in the projectile fits—inverting the normal tube-mortar arrangement.
 At the top of the tube in the projectile, a cavity contains propellant, such as cordite.
 There is usually a trigger mechanism built into the base of the spigot, with a long firing pin running up the length of the spigot activating a primer inside the projectile and firing the propellant charge.
 The advantage of a spigot mortar is that the firing unit (baseplate and spigot) is smaller and lighter than a conventional tube mortar of equivalent payload and range.
 It is also somewhat simpler to manufacture.
 Further, most spigot mortars have no barrel in the conventional sense, which means ammunition of almost any weight and diameter can be fired from the same mortar.

 The disadvantage is that while most mortar bombs have a streamlined shape towards the back that fits a spigot mortar application well, using that space for the spigot mortar tube takes volume and mass away from the payload of the projectile.
 If a soldier is carrying only a few projectiles, the projectile weight disadvantage is not significant.
 However, the weight of a large quantity of the heavier and more complex spigot projectiles offsets the weight saved.

 A near-silent mortar can operate using the spigot principle.
 Each round has a close-fitting sliding plug in the tube that fits over the spigot.
 When the round is fired, the projectile is pushed off the spigot, but before the plug clears the spigot it is caught by a constriction at the base of the tube.
 This traps the gases from the propelling charge and hence the sound of the firing.
 After World War II the Belgium Fly-K silent spigot mortar was accepted into French service as the TN-8111.

+A 40 mm caseless underbarrel spigot launcher, the Battelle Pogojet has been developed by Armor Development Group.

-Spigot mortars are generally out of favour in modern usage, replaced by small conventional mortars.
+Spigot mortars generally fell out of favour after World War II and were replaced by smaller conventional mortars.
 Military applications of spigot mortars include: